-At December 31, 2019 and March 31, 2020, our Credit Facility was comprised of: (i) a \$190.0 million revolving credit facility, which includes a \$15.0 million subfacility for letters of credit and a \$10.0 million swingline, and (ii) an accordion or incremental option allowing for future increases in the facility size by an additional amount of up to \$75.0 million in the form of increased revolving commitments or incremental term loans.
+At June 30, 2020, our Credit Facility was comprised of: (i) a \$190.0 million revolving credit facility, including a \$15.0 million subfacility for letters of credit and a \$10.0 million swingline, and (ii) an accordion or incremental option allowing for future increases in the facility size by an additional amount of up to \$75.0 million in the form of increased revolving commitments or incremental term loans.
 The final maturity of the Credit Facility will occur on May 31, 2023.